karm-patel/karm-patel.github.io/_pages/projects.md

 MAY 21, [Github](https://github.com/karm216/Vaccine-Slot-Notifier.git)

-I made this project when Indian government started vaccination drive.
-But due to uncertain time in updating vaccination slot, one had to check [cowin](https://www.cowin.gov.in/) portal continously.
+I made this project when the Indian government started a vaccination drive.
+But due to uncertain time in updating vaccination slot, one had to check [cowin](https://www.cowin.gov.in/) portal continuously.
 I made this application to help people to get notification of vaccine slot when slot is available.
 Around more than **200 people** registered on this website.

 - **Web**: I deployed a Live Web application (using flask) on AWS Ec2 instance which collects the necessary details of a user & notifies him/her via email when a vaccine slot is available in his/her area.